comutor/4bet-sports-betting-platform/replit.md

 ## Changelog
 ```
 Changelog:
 - June 26, 2025.
+Optimized country navigation: Converted Other Countries section to individual dropdown buttons for each country to reduce scrolling and improve user experience
+- June 26, 2025.
 Fixed dropdown navigation: Prevented menu from closing when clicking country dropdown buttons, allowing proper expansion of International and Other Countries sections
 - June 26, 2025.
 Populated other countries section: Added 17 countries with real league data from odds API including Brazil, Argentina, USA, Mexico, Japan, Australia, Russia, and European nations not in top countries
 - June 26, 2025.
 Added international competitions: Populated International section with major competitions including UEFA Champions League, Europa League, Conference League, CONMEBOL Libertadores, and other continental tournaments